I just read Serotonin by Michel Houellebecq and wrote a few lines #bookreviews

-In any case, the degree to which this book is a tale of depression is much arguable.
-Florent’s sadness seems to be applicable only to the disappointments that are predictable and to people that are alien to his very narrow sense of the world.
+The degree to which this book is a tale of depression is much more arguable.
+Florent’s sadness seems to apply only to the predictable disappointments and to people that are alien to his very narrow sense of the world.

 His frustration appears, for instance, as he learns that his female friends are turning their 50s; disdain is felt for some girls in Spain who do not correspond to his fantasies; ill-judged assessments appears every time the shine of decadent, petit-bourgeois Paris is taken over by foreigners.

 Other than that, his thoughts are ordinary.
 As he stereotypically attacks his Japanese girlfriend, metaphors of bestiality and cold-blooded women meet a conservative orientation that dictates Florent’s sense of male responsibility:

 I paid the rent and the charges, deposited into Yuzu’s monthly allowances, which she’d have asked me for ‘subside the housekeeping (for the essentials, to order sushis.)